lykos273998/cuda_exp/README.md

 # Study Experiments on CUDA

+** Requires CUDA installation in order to compile, actually version > 5.0 with `nvcc`

 All experiments are tested on my system, they are not optimized, they are study projects done for fun.

 System: Intel Core i7 6700HQ + 8GB DDR4 + NVIDA 950M 4GB